el10savio/gset-crdt/README.md

 ## Introduction

-CRDTs (Commutative Replicated Data Types) are a certain form of data types that when replicated across several nodes over a network achieve eventual consistency without the need of a consensus round.
+CRDTs (Commutative Replicated Data Types) are a certain form of data types that when replicated across several nodes over a network achieve eventual consistency without the need for a consensus round.
 GSets abbreviated as grow-only sets are CRDT sets modified to only add data into it and becomes consistent across nodes in a cluster having replicated the set.

 ## Example